7thLucas/full-app-6a265-8f395-4398/_doc/product-overview.md

 # Product Overview — Video Analyzer

 ## What It Is
-A web-based video analysis tool that lets users upload or link to videos and extract meaningful intelligence from them — transcripts, scene summaries, object detection highlights, sentiment analysis, key moment tagging, and exportable reports.
+A web-based video analysis tool that lets users upload or link to videos and extract meaningful intelligence from them — transcripts, scene summaries, key moments, sentiment timeline, tags, and exportable reports.

+## Tagline
+**"Every Frame Holds Intelligence."**

 ## Users
 - Content creators and marketers analyzing video performance and content